MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ListBlockVolume.md

 add(locations: Vector3[]): void
 `

+Insert block locations into container.

 #### **Parameters**
 - **locations**: [*Vector3*](Vector3.md)[]

+  Array of block locations to be inserted into container.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.